Factor pre-training in Bayesian multivariate logistic models

 It is also interesting to increase flexibility by developing extensions to (1) non-linear latent factor models and (2) more complex and structured priors.
 For (1), an estimate of latent factors might be obtained via a suitable adaptation of a non-linear dimensionality reduction technique \citep{gpllvm, diffusion_map} and inference on the non-linear map could proceed adopting some non-parametric prior.
 Regarding (2), it is desirable to consider a hierarchical prior formulation, for instance incorporating phylogenetic information of species, shrinking regression coefficients and factor loadings of similar species towards a common estimate.
 This seems particularly important in our motivating ecological application, where we expect estimates for rare species to benefit from borrowing of information.

-Finally, applying \texttt{FLAIR} to other high-dimensional datasets measuring biodiversity to assess the impact of climate and environmental disruption on species communities while uncovering interesting interactions among species is an important direction.
-Indeed, we expect \texttt{FLAIR} to transform practice in joint species distribution modeling of highly diverse groups, such as insects and fungi, as current methods fall to scale sufficiently to the sized datasets that are now being routinely collected.
+Finally, applying \texttt{FLAIR} to other high-dimensional data sets measuring biodiversity to assess the impact of climate and environmental disruption on species communities while uncovering interesting interactions between species is an important direction.
+Indeed, we expect \texttt{FLAIR} to transform practice in joint species distribution modeling of highly diverse groups, such as arthropods and fungi, since current methods fail to scale sufficiently to the sized datasets that are now being routinely collected.